History of women in Canada: Feminism and woman suffrage

 Women's political status without the vote was vigorously promoted by the National Council of Women of Canada from 1894 to 1918.
 It promoted a vision of "transcendent citizenship" for women.
 The ballot was not needed, for citizenship was to be exercised through personal influence and moral suasion, through the election of men with strong moral character and through raising public-spirited sons.
 The National Council position was integrated into its nation-building program that sought to uphold Canada as a white settler nation.
 While the women's suffrage movement was important for extending the political rights of white women, it was also authorized through race-based arguments that linked white women's enfranchisement to the need to protect the nation from "racial degeneration".

 Women sometimes did have a local vote in some provinces, as in Ontario from 1850, where women who owned property could vote for school trustees.
 By 1900, other provinces adopted similar provisions, and in 1916, Manitoba took the lead in extending full woman's suffrage.
 Simultaneously, suffragists gave strong support to the prohibition movement, especially in Ontario and the Western provinces.

 The Military Voters Act of 1917 gave the vote to Canadian women who were war widows or had sons or husbands serving overseas.
 Unionists Prime Minister Sir Robert Borden pledged himself during the 1917 campaign to equal suffrage for women.
 After his landslide victory, he introduced a bill in 1918 for extending the franchise to women.
-This passed without division, but it did not apply to Québec.
-The women of Québec did not obtain full suffrage until 1940.
+This passed without division, but it did not apply to Quebec.
+The women of Quebec did not obtain full suffrage until 1940.
 The first woman elected to Parliament was Agnes Macphail in Ontario in 1921.